moderndatacompany/dataos.info/docs/resources/lens/working_with_segments.md

 # Working with Segments

-!!! info "Quick Guide"
+!!! abstract "Quick Guide"
-    To quickly get started with segments, click [here](/quick_guides/working_with_segments/).
-This guide walks you through defining and applying segments in Lens, which can be used during analysis.
-Segments help save time and make your complex filtering logic reusable.
+    To quickly get started with testing Lens locally or in development environment, follow the [quick guide on testing your Lens model locally](/resources/lens/testing_locally/).
+This guide provides a step-by-step approach to validating your SQL queries within the data model and ensures that tables and joins work as expected before deploying them to DataOS.

 ## When to use Segments?